gautam-drc/LogParser2Clickhouse/README.md

 # LogParser2Clickhouse

-This project is designed to facilitate collaboration and communication among Wipro partners.
-It provides a platform for sharing resources, discussions, and updates.
+This project provides an efficient pipeline for processing logs, extracting relevant data, and storing it into a ClickHouse database.
+It supports the creation of dynamic materialized views for optimised querying and joins across multiple tables, enabling seamless analytics and reporting.

 ## Features
 - Partner collaboration tools